 Backing stores are not compatible between SystemRescueCd-5.x and SystemRescue since version 6.0 as they use different union file systems (aufs vs overlayfs).

 You need to have a Linux file system where SystemRescue is allowed to store its changes.
 It can be any Linux file system such as ext4, xfs or btrfs.
 You can either create a dedicated file system to store these changes or you can reuse an existing file system as changes will be isolated in a directory.
-You need provide SystemRescue an option on the boot command line (or in the boot loader configuration file) so it can identify the file system where to store these changes.
+You need provide SystemRescue an option on the boot command line or in the YAML configuration configuration file so it can identify the file system where to store these changes.
 The recommended method is to specify the file system label but this is not the only way.

 You then need to boot SystemRescue with option